nicercode/nicercode.github.io/teaching/lessons plans/2-git.md

 - DF to start blog post on project restructure
 - DF using git in Rstudio

+## Teaching method

+- use sticky notes so that can target
+- work in pairs

 ## Goal

 1. Understand why version control will make their life better